 I think you get the point!

-My father-in-law came up with an unconventional work of art to chill the wort to pitching temperature once it hit a stall.
+My father-in-law came up with an unconventional work of art to chill the wort to pitching temperature quickly and efficiently.
 He found the supplies sitting around the house and pieced together his odd yet awesome contraption.

 – Standard wort chiller